RandomKiddo/youtubeplugins/Plugins/PluginDescriptions.md

 ### Intense Knockback

+**:exclamation: THIS PLUGIN WAS NEVER UPLOADED DUE TO AN AUDIO CORRUPTION**

 Description: A plugin that causes permanent extreme speed and intense knockback when damage is taken <br>
 Intended Server Host: Bukkit (CraftBukkit) <br>
 Intended Version: 1.16.4, 1.16.5 <br>